tohchye/padrino_bootstrap_forms/README.markdown

 = f.radio_buttons :published, { "Published" => true, "Unpublished" => false }
 ```

-Ruby 1.8 doesn't guarantee hashes are ordered.
-If you care, pass in nested arrays or `ActiveSupport::OrderedHash`.

 Uneditable Input
 ----------------
 Bootstrap Forms adds another helper method that generates the necessary markup for uneditable inputs: